datomatic/laravel-enum-collections/README.md

 ## Casting

-You can cast a field to be an `EnumCollection`.
-To use this casting option, you need to set the Eloquent Model properly.
+You can cast a field to an `EnumCollection`.
+To use this casting option, you need to configure the Eloquent Model properly.

 ### 1. Database Migration
 ```php